 Considerations for Adjunctive Therapy: Phenobarbital is the drug of choice for infants with a history of polysubstance abuse and/or as an adjunct to morphine therapy.
-Consider using phenobarbital if polysubstance use is suspected/confirmed (including benzodiazepines, barbiturates, antipsychotics, antidepressants, other sedatives/hypnotics, tobacco), if Morphine dose exceeds 0.12 mg/kg/dose PO, or if unable to wean for 7 consecutive days.
-A loading dose of phenobarbital (20 mg/kg/dose) should be administered once.
-A maintenance dose of phenobarbital (5 mg/kg/dose PO) should be administered once daily.
+Consider using phenobarbital if polysubstance use is suspected/confirmed (including benzodiazepines, barbiturates, antipsychotics, antidepressants, other sedatives/hypnotics, tobacco).
+If Morphine dose exceeds 0.12 mg/kg/dose PO, or if unable to wean for 7 consecutive days, a loading dose of phenobarbital (20 mg/kg/dose) should be administered once.
+A maintenance dose of phenobarbital (5 mg/kg/dose PO) should be administered following the loading dose.
 Do not weight adjust.
 Of note, the doses of Phenobarbital used for withdrawal are not high enough to prevent seizures.